-- 1. All development proposals will be encouraged to should minimise its impact on climate change by reducinge their carbon emissions further than required by Building Regulations, including and by improving their energy efficiency using a 'fabric-first' approach. - 2.
-All new residential and commercial non-residential buildings must achieve either: - a. a minimum XX% reduction in carbon emissions over Building Regulations Part L 2013; or - b.
+- 1. All development proposals will be encouraged to should minimise their impact on climate change by reducinge their carbon emissions further than required by Building Regulations, including and by improving their energy efficiency using a 'fabric-first' approach. - 2.
+All new residential and commercial non-residential buildings must achieve either: - a. a minimum 10% reduction in carbon emissions over Building Regulations Part L 2013, using a fabric-first approach; or - b.
 Association for Environment Conscious Building (AECB) or Passivhaus certification. - 3.
-To demonstrate compliance with part 2 of this policy the developer should: - a. with regard part 2a: - i. provide evidence of air tightness tests for XX% of new buildings; and - ii. [potential on-site training requirement to be confirmed, to help avoid thermal bypass and bridging.]; or - b. with regard part 2b, relevant certification.
+To minimise the risk of an energy performance gap when meeting part 2 of this policy, developers will be required to: - a. with regard part 2a, provide: - i. evidence of air tightness tests on all new buildings; and - ii.
+Passivhaus or equivalent accredited on-site training for airtightness and avoiding thermal bypass and thermal bridging; or - b. with regard part 2b, relevant certification.